Want to build a wood garden arch? You’ll love this tutorial and DIY garden arch plans!

 - 4 four foot long 1″x1″s

-Note: you will want to use either pressure treated lumber or rot-resistant wood such as cypress, cedar, or redwood to make this arch last as long as possible outdoors!
+Note: you will want to use either pressure treated lumber or rot-resistant wood such as cypress, cedar, or redwood to make this garden arch trellis last as long as possible outdoors!

 We started by making 8″ notches at 90 degrees in the top of all four posts.
 We notched halfway through the post 8″down and then cut out that section.